 - 13. The program of professional accounting education should provide potential professional accountants with a framework of professional values, ethics and attitudes for exercising professional judgment and for acting in an ethical manner that is in the best interest of society and the profession. - 14.
-The required values, ethics and attitudes of professional accountants include a commitment to comply with the relevant local codes of ethics which should be in conformity with the IFAC Code of Ethics for Professional Accountants. - 15.
-The coverage of values and attitudes in education programs for professional accountants should lead to a commitment to: - (a) the public interest and sensitivity to social responsibilities; - (b) continual improvement and lifelong learning; - (c) reliability, responsibility, timeliness, courtesy and respect; and - (d) laws and regulations.
+The required values, ethics and attitudes of professional accountants include a commitment to comply with the relevant local codes of ethics which should be in conformity with the IESBA Code. - 15.
+The coverage of values and attitudes in education programs for professional accountants should lead to a commitment to: - (a) the public interest and sensitivity to social responsibilities; - (b) continual improvement and lifelong learning;

-- 16. While the approach of each program to the learning of professional values, ethics and attitudes will reflect its own national and cultural environment and objectives, as a minimum all programs should include: - (a) the nature of ethics; - (b) differences of detailed rules-based and framework approaches to ethics, their advantages and drawbacks; - (c) compliance with the fundamental ethical principles of integrity, objectivity, commitment to professional competence and due care, and confidentiality; - (d) professional behavior and compliance with technical standards; - (e) concepts of independence, skepticism, accountability and public expectations; - (f) ethics and the profession: social responsibility; - (g) ethics and law, including the relationship between laws, regulations and the public interest; - (h) consequences of unethical behavior to the individual, to the profession and to society at large; - (i) ethics in relation to business and good governance; and - (j) ethics and the individual professional accountant: whistle blowing, conflicts of interest, ethical dilemmas and their resolution.
+- (c) reliability, responsibility, timeliness, courtesy and respect; and - (d) laws and regulations. - 16.
+While the approach of each program to the learning of professional values, ethics and attitudes will reflect its own national and cultural environment and objectives, as a minimum all programs should include: - (a) The nature of ethics; - (b) Differences of detailed rules-based and framework approaches to ethics, their advantages and drawbacks; - (c) Compliance with the fundamental ethical principles of integrity, objectivity, commitment to professional competence and due care, and confidentiality; - (d) Professional behavior and compliance with technical standards; - (e) Concepts of independence, skepticism, accountability and public expectations; - (f) Ethics and the profession: social responsibility; - (g) Ethics and law, including the relationship between laws, regulations and the public interest; - (h) Consequences of unethical behavior to the individual, to the profession and to society at large; - (i) Ethics in relation to business and good governance; and - (j) Ethics and the individual professional accountant: whistle-blowing, conflicts of interest, ethical dilemmas and their resolution.